Techtonica/curriculum/node-js/node-lab-exercise-part-1.md

 ![Open the Node REPL](/node-js/images/node.jpg?raw=true)

 **5. Close the Node.js REPL**
 If you ever get stuck in the REPL, you can exit it and get back to the Terminal by running the `<Control> + C` command **twice**.
 Try this now.
 You should see in your Terminal something similar to what is shown below.
-(The Terminal uses `^C` to mean `<Control> + C`.)
-Each person in your pair should practice opening and closing the Node REPL 2 times.
+(The Terminal uses `^C` to mean `<Control> + C`.).

 ![Close the Node REPL](/node-js/images/control-c.jpg?raw=true)

 **6. Execute JavaScript code in the Node.js REPL**
-Once each person in your pair has practiced opening and closing the Node REPL, open the REPL again by running the command `node` in your Terminal.
-This time, each person should play around with running different JavaScript commands, like these:
+Try to practice opening and closing the Node REPL, open the REPL again by running the command `node` in your Terminal and play around with running different JavaScript commands, like these:

 - 1 + 3
 - 5 \* 8